Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 (Titan V2) (SigV4 / aoss)

-You reproduce in your own application what Bedrock KB's Retrieve API was doing internally (embed the query → KNN search → return results).
-There's no need to re-embed all documents or recreate indexes — you only need to vectorize each search query once with Titan V2.
+We recreate on the application side what Bedrock KB's Retrieve API was doing internally (embed the query → KNN search → return results).
+There's no need to re-embed all documents or recreate the index — just vectorize each search query once with Titan V2.

 1. Embedding the Search Query

 Call the same model that Bedrock KB was using internally (Amazon Titan Embeddings V2, 1024 dimensions) directly via the bedrock-runtime Invoke Model API.
-Vectorize the query text on each search (one API call, taking tens of milliseconds).
+Vectorize the query text on each search (one API call, a few tens of milliseconds).

 import boto3, json